 …Here Is a FREE Lead Magnet Creation Guide & Worksheet You Can Download:

 Lead magnets should ideally be a “teaser” that pre-sells your main offer

-Your lead magnet should pre-sell your main offer.
+Your lead magnet should pre-sell and be a teaser for your main offer.
 E.g. let’s say you sell a blogging course for $297 (your own course or an affiliate product).

 It’s easier to sell this course if you first offer a lead magnet, a teaser, to build a list of potential buyers of this course.
 THEN you offer the blogging course as “the next logical step” to your list, i.e. the people who have requested (opt-ed in) to receive your lead magnet.